IslamHeggy/put-logo-script/README.md

 * [X] Fix a bug which makes the script works on landscape pictures only.
 * [X] Edit the script to allow the execution of the script from any directory not the directory of pics.
 * [X] resize the logo to fit every image
+* [ ] Solve problem with auto rotate from photos taken by digital cameras
 * [ ] Solve a problem with paths and files which folder that contains a space in their name.